hankbao/libreboot/docs/misc/patch.md

 Diff and patch
 ==============

-This is just a quick guide for reference, use \'man\' to know more.
+This is just a quick guide for reference, use 'man' to know more.

 [Back to index](./)